 About Panalure

-Every Wednesday evening for more than a decade, the members of Panalure have gone up the stairs to Ken Hanson's attic to drink adult beverages and work on original music.
+Every Wednesday evening, the members of Panalure have gone upstairs to Ken Hanson's attic studio to drink adult beverages and work on original music.
 Led by primary singer-songwriter, Fred Ziegler, the band has crafted four albums worth of edgy, smart and hopefully, listenable music.

 Original members Michael De Boer on guitars (way too many of them) and Ken Hanson on bass contribute ideas and arrangements, while Kari Hoff provides backing vocals.
-In the past few years, the band has added some serious bench strength to the lineup with Bob Jennings (keys and sax) and Bob Schneider (drums), both of Semi-Twang, R&B Cadets and Paul Cebar Tomorrow Sound, along with Susan Nicholson of Frogwater on violin and mandolin.
+In the past few years, the band has added some serious bench strength to the lineup with Bob Jennings (keys and sax) and Bob Schneider (drums), both of Semi-Twang, R&B Cadets and Paul Cebar Tomorrow Sound, along with Susan Nicholson of the Celtic duo, Frogwater, on violin and mandolin.

 The band has headlined numerous concerts at Shank Hall, Anodyne, Linneman's, Turner Hall, Summerfest, etc. in Milwaukee, while opening for national touring acts.